Written by Craig Fearn

 4. Add Internal Links Between Your Pages

-Internal links help Google understand your site structure and spread ranking power between pages.
+Internal links help Google understand your site structure and spread ranking authority between pages.
+They also keep visitors on your site longer, which signals quality to search engines.

-Every page should link to at least 2-3 other relevant pages on your site.
+Every page should link to at least 2–3 other relevant pages on your site.
 Your homepage should link to your most important service pages.
 Blog posts should link to related articles and service pages.
-Check our SEO fundamentals guide for more on site structure.
+Check our SEO fundamentals guide for more on site structure and how internal linking distributes authority.

 5. Make Sure Your Site Works on Mobile